Tyler Ladendorf

 Tyler James Ladendorf (born March 7, 1988) is an American former professional baseball second baseman.
 He played in Major League Baseball (MLB) for the Oakland Athletics and Chicago Cubs.
-He currently serves as a coach for the Tennessee Smokies in the Cubs organization.
+He currently serves as a coach for the Durham Bulls in the Tampa Bay Rays organization.

 Career

 Minnesota Twins

 Ladendorf was originally drafted out of Maine West High School in Des Plaines, Illinois, by the New York Yankees in the 34th round of the 2006 Major League Baseball Draft, but did not sign.
 A year later, San Francisco Giants drafted Ladendorf, again in the 34th round, and he again did not sign, opting instead to return to Howard College for another season.
 He signed with the Minnesota Twins after the club drafted him in the second round, #60 overall, in the 2008 Major League Baseball Draft.
 He made his professional debut with the GCL Twins.

 The 21-year-old infielder began the 2009 season with the rookie-level Elizabethton Twins and batted .410 with four home runs and 17 runs batted in before earning a promotion to the class A Beloit Snappers.